kailash-manasarovar/statement/docs/timeline/2026/april.md

 - Adam did that.
 A lot of people did that.
 - Normal people don't do that.
 - He's an actor, isn't he.
+- Do they instruct the actors something like: *if she starts talking about the porn-gangs and poisoning, stop her*?

 ### A first roasting

 - Yeah, I didn't know why they turned on me on that course, but they certainly did.
 - It's possibly because I turned down Steve's offer to go live with him in Texas.
 - As a prelude, Robin and Steve were testing my trigger reactions.
 One such test was while we were waiting to go to lunch, and Robin pipes up, *oh my friend Damien has just called me*, and I know she's testing to see how I react to my dad's name.
-- So I say: *Damien, the ultimate in horror*, in my film movie announcer voice.
+- So I say: *Damien, the ultimate in horror*, in my movie announcer voice.
 And she doesn't mention it again.
 - So they were poking already, but it was the second course, module 3, with [the cohort I had met in September](../2025/september.md#dublin-transforming-touch-therapy-with-steve) where the group really turned on me.
 - Guilt expressed maybe?
 - A test to see how I might take a bit of psychological torture?